Brass Knuckle Volition

 She gets home and I ask her “So there’s a dog?” and she tells me one of the neighbors is in a psychiatric ward, she got Baker Acted, because she took a bunch of pills in a supposed attempt to snuff her own life out.
 The dog was pretty chill, dealt with the cats very well, it must be accustomed to a high stress environment is what I think.
 That was my morning a week or so ago.

-Oh and the last guy, in that same apartment next to us, he told me he was going to leave everything behind, use his school money to buy a gun, and go shoot himself underneath an overpass.
+Oh and the last guy, in that same apartment next to us, this fellow who was my best friend for the better part of a year, he told me he was going to leave everything behind, use his school money to buy a gun, and go shoot himself underneath an overpass.
+He did leave everything behind, but I think he’s in Connecticut.
 That was a morning a few months ago.
 I don’t like mornings.
 I can’t tell anymore if my life consists of what I focus on or how the world happens to focus in on me: like a magnifying glass beneath a shimmering sun of craziness and malaise.

 But I’m not a depressed person.
 Not really.